 The mode for setting the indoor temperature is accessed by pressing the OK button twice, when in the start mode in the main menu.

 Increase hot water volume

-To temporarily increase the amount of hot water (if a hot water heater is installed to your F1155PC), first turn the control knob to mark menu 2 (water droplet) and then press the OK button twice.
+To temporarily increase the amount of hot water, first turn the control knob to mark menu 2 (water droplet) and then press the OK button twice.

 Table of Contents